- About Saci

 - News & Press

 The following questions refer to useful information to prepare for Florence for students currently admitted to Studio Arts College International.

-If the question you would like to ask is not amongst these, please visit our exhaustive FAQ page, where a large number of topics are listed and many more questions are answered.
+If the question you would like to ask is not among these, please visit our exhaustive FAQ page, where a large number of topics are listed and many more questions are answered.

 You can fill out the Passport Information form, the Student Health form, the General Safety and Emergency Procedure form, and the Housing Information form in the Required Forms section of the website.
 All other required materials should be sent by mail to the New York office.

 All non-European students attending Fall and/or Spring Terms must obtain a Student Visa.
 Note: Late Spring and Summer students are not required to obtain a Student Visa.
 It is the student's responsibility to apply to the Italian consulate.
 Applications and materials can be submitted to the consulate under whose jurisdiction your permanent address or school address falls.
 If you apply to the consulate that serves your school address, please send or take a copy of your school ID, and preferably a letter from your home school stating that you are a full-time student.
 PLEASE BE AWARE THAT THE REQUIREMENTS FOR A STUDENT VISA VARY FROM CONSULATE TO CONSULATE.
 SACI will provide some of the documents that you will need for your visa application in your second packet, however you will need to obtain additional papers as required by the consulate.